Dom Sébastien: Act 5

 Sébastian catches up with Zayda at the top of the tower.
 They see Camoëns in a boat attempting to rescue them.
 Sébastian and Zayda climb down a rope to the boat but are discovered halfway down; they plunge to their deaths when the rope is slashed.
-Camoëns is killed by gunfire and, at curtain, the Spanish fleet emerges on the horizon.
+Camoëns is killed by gunfire and, at the curtain, the Spanish fleet emerges on the horizon.
 Portugal has lost its independence.